 Similar recommendations have been made by many other experts and organizations in Canada in relation to housing and anti-poverty strategies.
-A House of Commons Standing Committee, after holding extensive hearings, concluded that poverty reduction strategies must not "only be guided by moral principles, but must be set within a human rights framework, specifically the recognition that governments have a duty to enforce socio-economic and civil rights."
-The Ontario Human Rights Commission has recommended that Ontario pass legislation affirming a legal right to adequate housing and adopting a provincial housing strategy.
-21
+A House of Commons Standing Committee, after holding extensive hearings, concluded that poverty reduction strategies must not "only be guided by moral principles, but must be set within a human rights framework, specifically the recognition that governments have a duty to enforce socio-economic and civil rights" (Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities, 2010).
+The Ontario Human Rights Commission has recommended that Ontario pass legislation affirming a legal right to adequate housing and adopting a provincial housing strategy (Ontario Human Rights Commission, 2008).